| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 end, I realized that we weren't stuck as good as most.
 I tried different ways of getting

+into and off the corners but was loosing ground and positions.
 Around lap 14 the leaders came by at the top.
 I moved to the top to

 see what was there and the car hooked up pretty good.
 In fact the leaders weren't pulling